 Webhooks

 Webhooks are URLs that receive HTTP requests containing event-related data.
-The application sending the event could be part of the hosting application or a different application entirely.
+They allow applications to notify external systems of important events in real-time.
+The event source can be part of the same hosting application or an entirely different system.

-With greenlight, developers can use webhooks to subscribe to events related to a given node.
-Up to 20 webhooks can be added per node and duplicate urls are permitted to help facilitate secret rotations.
+With Greenlight, you can use webhooks to subscribe to events related to a given node.
+Each node supports up to 20 webhooks, and duplicate URLs are allowed to facilitate secret rotations.

 Events